LeaVerou/bluesky-likes/README.md

 - `observe(root)` will observe `root` for changes and load components as they are added.
 You can use `unobserve()` to stop observing.
 - `discover(root)` will discover components in `root` and load them if they are not already loaded. `root` can be any DOM node, including documents and shadow roots.

+## Replacing templates and styles

+For most common cases, slots should be sufficient for customizing the content of the components and regular CSS to for styling them.
+However, for more advanced use cases, you can completely gut them and replace their templates and styles with your own.

+Every component class includes the templates used to render it as a static `templates` property and its CSS styles as a `styles` property.
+For example, `BlueskyLikes.templates` is the templates used by the `<bluesky-likes>` component, and `BlueskyLikers.styles` is the styles used by the `<bluesky-likers>` component.
+Each template is a function that takes a `data` object and returns a string of HTML, while the styles are a string of CSS.

+You can either tweak the templates directly, or you can create a subclass with different values and register it as a new component.
+If you make changes after elements have already been initialized, you should call `element.render({useCache: true})` on these elements.

 ## API wrapper

 Since these components had to interface with the BlueSky API, they also implement a tiny wrapper for the relevant parts of it.